-The people of the North send their mighty warriors south to the Kirinal Concordance Zone to help protect the world from invaders from other worlds.
-Winter's Horde Defenders are known to be equally enthusiastic and bloodthirsty.
+The people of the North send their mighty warriors south to the Kirinal Concordance Zone to honor their alliance with their former foes.
+The Defenders of Winter's Horde are known to be equally enthusiastic and bloodthirsty.
 They are the only army on the Pit Wall who actually look forward to Days of War.

-The alliance known as Winter's Voice has been given the Northwestern Canton of the Kirinal Concordance Zone to defend.
+The alliance known as Winter's Voice has been given the Northwestern Canton of the Kirinal Concordance Zone.
 Winter's Horde mans the Bastion of Borthakar and the Pit Wall in their slice with a loosely structured system of warbands.

 The Horde is composed of dozens of warbands numbering anywhere from a few dozen to hundreds of warriors led by a warleader.
 The warleaders choose one Khan from among them to command the Bastion.
 The current Khan is a female orc warrior named Shogzaf Ash the Fiend Hammer.

 The warbands come and go between Mended Axe, the Bastion, and the Pit Wall as they please.
-Despite the seeming disorganization, the fortress and wall are never undermanned.
-At dawn, when the Manifest changes, there is never a lack of warriors ready for war.
+Despite the seeming disorganization, the Bastion and Wall are never undermanned.
+At dawn, when the Manifest changes, Winter's Warriors are ready for war.

 The Horde Polloi

-The mobile hard striking warbands of the Horde rely on heavy weapons and light armor to accomplish their strategies.
+The mobile, hard-striking warbands of the Horde rely on heavy weapons and light armor to accomplish their strategies.
 They prefer greatswords, battleaxes, and mauls with some magitech tricks included in them.
 The warbands differentiate themselves from each other with different styles of clothing.
-A culture of "war style" has sprung up among them where the bands compete with each other over who is the most stylish.
+A culture of "war style" has sprung up among them where the bands compete with each other over who is the most fashionable.
 The Tophat Terrors currently lead the rankings with the Waistcoat Warriors just behind them!

 Of course dah-ling, we may be barbarians.
 But that's no reason for us to be barbaric!
 Jeeves!
 Bring me a negroni sbagliato please!